This vegetarian Baked Goat Cheese Pasta is simple, delicious, and makes a great weeknight comfort food dinner!

 - Preheat oven to 175°C (350F) and coat a 9"x13" baking pan with cooking spray.

-- Cook pasta in boiling water according to package directions, until al dente.
-Before draining pasta, reserve ¼ cup of pasta water.
+- Boil pasta in salted water according to package directions, until al dente.
+Before draining pasta, reserve ½ cup of pasta water.

-- Heat olive oil in a large skillet over medium-high heat.
-Add diced onions and saute until soft and translucent (approx 5-6 mins).
+- Heat olive oil in a large skillet over medium heat.
+Add diced onions and saute until soft and translucent (approx 5 mins).

 - Add minced garlic, chilli flakes, salt, Italian seasoning, and oregano and saute for 30 seconds.
 Add tomato paste and ¼ cup water and stir to combine.

-- Add canned tomatoes and simmer for 10-12 minutes until slightly thickened (medium heat).
+- Add canned tomatoes and ¼ cup of reserved pasta water and simmer for 10-12 minutes until slightly thickened (medium heat).
+Season with salt and pepper, to taste.

-- Turn off heat and stir in goat cheese and reserved pasta water.
+- Turn off heat and stir in crumbled goat cheese.
 Add cooked pasta, and toss to coat well with sauce.

-- Transfer pasta and sauce to baking pan and sprinkle with freshly grated parmesan cheese.
+- Transfer pasta and sauce to baking pan and sprinkle with crumbled goat cheese.

 - Bake, covered, for 15 minutes.
 Then, uncover and bake for another 10 to 15 minutes or until cheese has melted and pasta is slightly browned at the top.